Sennaiai/Quantum-Computing/D. Essentials.md

-## Qaunatum Computing Essentials
+## Quantum Computing Essentials

-# 1. Linear lagebra
+### 1. Linear Algebra
-          # a. operations -
+**a.
+Operations**
-                    - inner product - multiplication of 2 vectors reulting in a scalar.
-Measures the overlap between the vectors.
+- **Inner product** – multiplication of two vectors resulting in a scalar; measures the overlap between the vectors.
-                    - outer product - combines two vectors forming a matrix.
+- **Outer product** – combines two vectors to form a matrix.
-                    - Vector space - a set of vectors.
+- **Vector space** – a set of vectors.
-                    - Tenrsor product - a process of jining vecotr spaces into a larger joint space.
-                                      - represent composite quantum states, xpanding the hilbert space.
+- **Tensor product** – a process of joining vector spaces into a larger joint space; represents composite quantum states, expanding the Hilbert space.

+---

-# 2. Quantum mechanics
+### 2. Quantum Mechanics
-          a.
-Wave function interpretation - a mathematical decription of the quantum state of a particle, describing the                                             probability ampltudes of all possible states.
+**a.
+Wave function interpretation** – a mathematical description of the quantum state of a particle, expressing the probability amplitudes of all possible states.
-          b.
-Qauntum state - the complete description of a sysytem's physical (observableor measureable) conditions.
+**b.
+Quantum state** – the complete description of a system’s physical (observable or measurable) conditions.
-          c.
-Dirac notation - mathematical notation of a quantum state.
+**c.
+Dirac notation** – mathematical notation representing a quantum state.
-          d.
-Probablity amplitudes - a complex number whose magnitude squared gives the probability of a specific                                            quantum outcome.
+**d.
+Probability amplitude** – a complex number whose magnitude squared gives the probability of a specific quantum outcome.
-          e.
-Hilbert space - a complete vector space used to describe all possible quantum states.
+**e.
+Hilbert space** – a complete vector space used to describe all possible quantum states.
-          f.
-Bloch sphere - geometric represenation of a quanutm state
+**f.
+Bloch sphere** – geometric representation of a quantum state.
-          g.
-Basis States - a set of fundamental qauntum states spanning a Hilbert space.
-                          - Any stae can be expressed as a linear combination of the basis states.
+**g.
+Basis states** – a set of fundamental quantum states spanning a Hilbert space; any state can be expressed as a linear combination of the basis states.
-          h.
-Measurement - an interactive process with a quantum state to observe its behaviour and causing it to                                   colapse into one definite outcome of all possible quantum states reprsented by its wave                                  function.
+**h.
+Measurement** – an interactive process with a quantum system that causes it to collapse into one definite outcome among all possible states represented by its wave function.
-          i.
-Expectation value - the avergae utcome of measuring an observable quantum state
+**i.
+Expectation value** – the average outcome of measuring an observable on a quantum state.
-          j.
-Operators - matehamtical objects that act on qauntum states producing new measurable quantum states.
+**j.
+Operators** – mathematical objects that act on quantum states to produce new measurable states; represent observables, evolutions, or transformations of quantum states.
-                       - represent observable quantum states, evolutions f qauntum states and transformations of quantum                          states.
-          k.
-Hermitian operators - represent observable quantum states
+**k.
+Hermitian operators** – represent observable quantum states.
-          l.
-Unitary operators - represent reversible quanutm evolution of a given quantum state
+**l.
+Unitary operators** – represent reversible quantum evolutions of a given quantum state.
-          m.
-Uncertainity principle - a principle defining the limitation on certain observables that cannot be                                                precisely determined simultaneously.
+**m.
+Uncertainty principle** – a principle defining the limitation on certain observables that cannot be precisely determined simultaneously.
-          n.
-Commutators - mathematical operation measuring how two operators fail to be measured simultaneously.
+**n.
+Commutators** – mathematical operation measuring how two operators fail to be measured simultaneously.

 i.
 Schroedinger equation
   1. Stationary sttaes
   2. energy levels